Key takeaways

 How Engage Compliance helps

-DSAR response is a core part of fractional DPO services.
+DSAR response is a core part of outsourced DPO services.
 We handle DSARs end-to-end for clients including verification, scoping, collection coordination, redaction, response drafting, and supervisory authority correspondence where needed.

 For non-clients with a particularly complex or contested DSAR (former employee dispute, law firm acting for a litigation party, regulator inquiry), we engage on focused project basis.